 Most renewable energy proponents are earnest and well-intentioned, but proceed on a series of false premises, most notably that Solar and Wind energy can outright displace "base load" brown power (the steady flow of power that comes from coal, nuclear, natural-gas plants).
 It cannot, for the simple reason that solar and wind sources produce variable power (no sun, no power, no wind, no power) and customers demand reliable (non-variable, hence, base load) power when they plug in their alarm clocks.
 Some have said the grid can be reconfigured, and gas-turbine or other hybrid blends on smart networks can be optimized to enable full-scale solar and wind renewable base-load replication (source), but I've yet to see hard evidence of that, even in Germany, the world's leader in Solar PV installations, though this is encouraging.

 Note, for that matter, 2012 press on California rejecting big solar projects absent electricity storage, which is projected to foment a market boom if perfected.
 To try and prop the sector up, many cite of some sort of new battery storage project which, as this fellow explains, is just political magic aimed at extracting more government if not utility subsidies.
+Read this piece, too.
 In fact, I suspect this "new" battery is just another subsidy-suck or marginal improvement over existing battery tech, and not a breakthrough product.
 And the German uptick in battery storage reported here is more a function of government-caused, inflated electricity prices than any cost-feasibility inhering within battery storage.

 Without a way to store solar/wind-generated electricity, some say renewable energy is of inferior value to utilities whose customers demand that electricity always flows from their outlets when they turn their TV on.
 Utilities thus have to find a way to "firm" (de-variable-ize) renewable (solar, wind) energy without a storage device, and lately that means widening grid management and mating the renewable (green) power with a brown (ex: gas turbine) source to create a hybrid system like this and this (I'm hoping for positive reports on the cost-feasibility of these hybrids).
 As this piece explains, it's complicated and some form of electricity storage is indispensable.
 Read this and this, too.
 The Germans have bored in on this policy-wise, and this piece claims they're succeeding, for the moment, without such storage, though others question German's choices.
+Here's an interesting June, 2014 piece on new hybrid inverter storage tech.

 Opinion is divided here.
 This May 28, 2013 Donn Dears post rails against the cost of integrating renewable (wind, solar) electricity into the existing grids.
 Donn concludes that we should abandon wind and solar because really, they just don't work when grid-integration costs are considered.
 Here's a grid operator's response: